mattmcspirit/azurestack/README.md

 -----------
 Storage uploads of VHDs and other artifacts now use AzCopy for improved performance.
 In addition, there is now added support for the **automated creation of Windows Server 2019 images** that will be added to your platform image repository.
 See the instructions below.

-In addition, should you choose to customize your ASDK deployment by using a custom domain suffix, such as west.contoso.lab, instead of local.azurestack.external, the ASDK Configurator now supports this. **NOTE, if you didn't deploy your ASDK with a different custom domain suffix, you can ignore the -customDomainSuffix parameter**
+In addition, should you choose to customize your ASDK deployment by using a custom domain suffix, such as west.contoso.lab, instead of local.azurestack.external, the Azure Stack POC Configurator now supports this. **NOTE, if you didn't deploy your ASDK with a different custom domain suffix, you can ignore the -customDomainSuffix parameter**

 Important Considerations
 ------------
 Firstly, **you must have already deployed the ASDK**.
-Secondly, for an **Azure AD deployment of the ASDK** (or if you want use ConfigASDK.ps1 with an ADFS deployment of the ASDK, but **register** it to Azure), to run the ConfigASDK.ps1 script, you need to be using a true **organizational account**, such as admin@contoso.onmicrosoft.com or admin@contoso.com, and this account should have global admin credentials for the specified Azure AD directory.
-Even if you have a non-organizational account, such as an outlook.com account, that has the right level of privilege in Azure AD, the ConfigASDK.ps1 script **uses a -Credential switch for non-interactive login, which doesn’t work with non-organizational accounts**.
+Secondly, for an **Azure AD deployment of the ASDK** (or if you want use AzSPoC.ps1 with an ADFS deployment of the ASDK, but **register** it to Azure), to run the AzSPoC.ps1 script, you need to be using a true **organizational account**, such as admin@contoso.onmicrosoft.com or admin@contoso.com, and this account should have global admin credentials for the specified Azure AD directory.
+Even if you have a non-organizational account, such as an outlook.com account, that has the right level of privilege in Azure AD, the AzSPoC.ps1 script **uses a -Credential switch for non-interactive login, which doesn’t work with non-organizational accounts**.
 You will receive an error.

 **You do not need to install Azure/AzureStack PowerShell before running the script.
-The ASDK Configurator will install and configure Azure/AzureStack PowerShell for you.
+The Azure Stack POC Configurator will install and configure Azure/AzureStack PowerShell for you.
 If you have already installed the Azure/AzureStack PowerShell modules, the script will first clean your PowerShell configuration to ensure optimal operation.**

 ASDK Host Sizing
 ------------
-The ASDK Configurator will deploy a total of 12 additional virtual machines to support the MySQL, SQL Server, and App Service Resource Providers, should you choose to deploy all the RPs.
+The Azure Stack POC Configurator will deploy a total of 12 additional virtual machines to support the MySQL, SQL Server, and App Service Resource Providers, should you choose to deploy all the RPs.
 You will therefore need an ASDK host machine that has at least 29.5GB free memory to support these additional virtual machines:

 * **MySQL RP** - 2 VMs (RP VM, DB Host VM) = **5.5GB**
 * **SQL Server RP** - 2 VMs (RP VM, DB Host VM) = **5.5GB**